Hugo Erfurth: Rise to prominence

-During the next ten years he ran the Schröder studio, then established his own studio, art gallery, and home in the Palais Lüttichau.
+During the next ten years Erfurth ran the Schröder studio, then established his own studio, art gallery, and home in the Palais Lüttichau.
 He became a member of the German Werkbund and was appointed an honorary member of the London's Royal Photographic Society and of Munich's Süddeutsche Photographen-Verein.
-He married Helene Reuther in 1898 and fathered three children over the next 6 years.
-He photographed for the Royal Playhouse in Dresden from 1913–1919.
+Erfurth served with Heinrich Ernemann, C. P. Goerz, Dr. Adolf Miethe, Dr. Richard Neuhauss, and others on the board of first International Photographic Exhibition, held in Dresden, 'a collective representation of Photography in all its branches and in all civilised countries.'

+Erfurth married Helene Reuther in 1898 and fathered three children over the next 6 years.
+He photographed for the Royal Playhouse in Dresden from 1913 to 1919.
 During this time, Dresden was home to a cultural elite that included Otto Dix, Erich Heckel, Paul Klee, and Oskar Kokoschka.
 These artists and writers, who considered Erfurth their creative equal, frequented his studio to have their portraits taken.
 He also photographed opera and dance performers, did work in industrial photography, and experimented with photograms and photomontage.

 In 1922, Erfurth opened a gallery under the name "Graphisches Kabinett Hugo Erfurth" with an exhibition of works by Oskar Kokoschka.
 In 1925, works by Emil Nolde were shown and the exhibition "7 Bauhaus Masters" was organized, with works by Paul Klee and Wassily Kandinsky, among others.
 The gallery also supported young Dresden artists such as Hans Grundig, Wilhelm Lachnit, and Kurt Schütze.

 By the late 1920s, Erfurth had established himself as one of Germany’s leading portraitists and was known for a broad range of work around photography:...he was the subject of an extensive critical literature and even of a 1927 film that showed him planning, executing, and printing a portrait commission.
 Possessing strong organizational skills, Erfurth curated a major photography exhibition in Dresden as early as 1904, and he later operated an art gallery in his studio, presenting prints and drawings by the most talented younger German artists.
-Erfurth also published art criticism, writing for example about the Scottish photographer David Octavius Hill (1802–1870), whom Erfurth admired for suppressing unnecessary detail in his portraits.In 1919, he co-founded the exhibiting group Gesellschaft Deutscher Lichtbildner, which included leading German art photographers.
-He played an important role in this group, chairing the jury from 1924–1948.
+Erfurth also published art criticism, writing for example about the Scottish photographer David Octavius Hill (1802–1870), whom Erfurth admired for suppressing unnecessary detail in his portraits.In 1919, Erfurth co-founded the exhibiting group Gesellschaft Deutscher Lichtbildner, which included leading German art photographers.
+He played an important role in this group, chairing the jury from 1924 until 1948.